25prabhu10/notes/docs/Languages/C-Sharp/LINQ.md

    - Array are treated specially by the CLR
    - Array implements `IEnumerable`, not `IEnumerable<T>`
    - But for a concrete array CLR alters it to inherit array, implements `IEnumerable<T>`, `ICollection<T>`, and `IList<T>`
-   - Provided the array is single dimensional and 0-lower bound.
+   - Provided the array is single dimensional and 0-lower bound

      ```cs
      Double[] array = new Double[] { 4.4, 2.2, 6.6 };